 So, while it may be extreme to consider Sylvester Stallone the ‘Father of Modern-Day Pro Wrestling, how far would have gone if not for Rocky III and Sly’s showcasing of Thunderlips?

 - Rocky III Facts

 - In the scene where Rocky bodyslams Thunderlips out of the ring, Sylvester Stallone admitted that he couldn’t dead-lift Hulk Hogan so he had Hogan jump into his arms.

 - Thunderlips (Hulk Hogan) is billed at a height of 7 feet despite Hogan only being 6’6”.
 This was because, in the first two films, Rocky was billed as 6’1”, whereas Sylvester Stallone is only 5’9”.
 Because Hogan is nine inches taller than Stallone, Thunderlips had to be billed as being taller than the actor portraying him to maintain the illusion that Rocky was over 6 feet tall.

 - Earnie Shavers was initially the favorite to land the role of Clubber Lang.

 - Fahrenheit 9/11 (2004) broke this movie’s record for the biggest box office opening weekend ever for any film that opened in fewer than a thousand theaters.

-- According to Chuck Wepner, the match between Rocky and Thunderlips was based on Wepner’s match with André the Giant.
+- According to retired heavyweight boxer Chuck Wepner, the match between Rocky and Thunderlips was based on Wepner’s real-life match with André the Giant.
 Wepner was tossed out of the ring in the same way that Rocky is in the film.